Previous dayMarch 29, 2026Next day

 7.9 km---✓ ReviewedUSGS →

-March 29, 2026 brought a magnitude 2.3 earthquake 23 km WNW of Mentone, Texas, logged at 23:41 UTC.
-At a depth of 7.9 km, the event was shallow crustal.
-The epicenter is at 31.760°, -103.836°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 29, 2026 at 23:41 UTC, a magnitude 2.3 earthquake struck 23 km WNW of Mentone, Texas.
+The event originated approximately 7.9 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 31.760°N, -103.836°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29